UN Security Council approves sending a Kenya-led force to Haiti to fight violent gangs

 SAN JUAN, Puerto Rico (AP) — The U.N.
 Security Council voted Monday to send a multinational force to Haiti led by Kenya to help combat violent gangs in the troubled Caribbean country.

-The resolution drafted by the U.S. was approved with 13 votes in favor and two abstentions from Russia and China.
+The resolution drafted by the U.S. was approved with 13 votes in favor and two abstentions from China and the Russia Federation.

 The resolution authorizes the force to deploy for one year, with a review after nine months.
 It would mark the first time a force is deployed to Haiti since a U.N.-approved mission nearly 20 years ago.